davekeyz11/MerlinX-bot/README.md

-# MerlinX-bot.py
+# 👨‍💻MerlinX-bot.py

-The Chatbot.py project was created by the genius developer David Dyenaan David.
+The MerlinX-bot.py project was created by the genius developer David Dyenaan David.
 It was created through the attempt of teaching people how to type perfectly using capital letters where they are meant to, correct spellings etc.

+# System Requirments
+1. Laptop or Desktop
+2. Python
+3. The pyttsx3 libary

 ## Cheat Sheet